- Python 86.3%

 simulate_trip.py

-Simulates a real GTFS trip along its shape, publishing vehicle positions to MQTT in OwnTracks format.
-The simulation starts at the position the bus would actually be at right now according to the GTFS schedule, with a random delay.
-The MQTT topic follows the OwnTracks convention: owntracks/{driver}/{trip_id}.
+Simulates real GTFS trips along their shapes, POSTing positions to /ingest/position.
+The simulation starts where the vehicle would actually be right now according to the schedule, with a random delay.

-# List available trips in the GTFS zip:
+# List what is in the GTFS zip:

 uv run scripts/simulate_trip.py --list-trips

-# Simulate trip WCCWB at 10x speed (default), publishing every 2s:
+# Simulate trip WCCWB at 10x speed, publishing every 2s:

 uv run scripts/simulate_trip.py --trip WCCWB